KenKundert/engfmt/README.rst

    1.4204GHz

-It is also possible to add a name and perhaps a description to the quantity, and special format codes are available for printing those as well:
+It is also possible to add a name and perhaps a description to the quantity, and access those with special format codes as well:

 .. code-block:: python